coopdanger/ppm-specification/draft-ppm-protocol.md

 helper begin verifying and aggregating them.
 In order to enable the system to handle very large batches of reports, this process can be performed incrementally.
-To aggregate a set of reports, the leader sends a sequence of aggregate request to the helper, the first of which contains the helper's encrypted input shares.
+To aggregate a set of reports, the leader sends a sequence of request to the helper, the first of which contains the helper's encrypted input shares.
 After a number of successful requests, both aggregators have recovered shares of a set of valid inputs.

 The structure of the aggregation flow is determined by the VDAF [VDAF] being executed.

 * The VDAF specifies a constant number of rounds of communication that are required before the aggregators determine if their shares are valid.
-The flow requires as many aggregate requests as there are VDAF rounds.
+The flow requires as many requests as there are VDAF rounds.

 * Evaluating the VDAF requires an *output parameter*, which may not be known prior to receiving a client's report.
 For example, the output parameter for